Feb 3rd, 1959.

 The plane crashed within five miles and five minutes of takeoff.
 It was found the next morning at 5:30 AM by Peterson’s boss, Hubert Dywer, owner of Dywer Flight Service. the crumpled Beechwood Bonanza now furrowed into an Iowa cornfield.
 He had watched it take off, and then saw it turn and start to descend, its right wing dipping towards the ground.
 He shrugged it as a trick of the light, the curvature of the earth, but still tried to get Roger on the radio.
 All he got was silence.
 When Fargo told him the plane never arrived, he got into his car and retraced the flight.
 He found it within minutes.
 The dipping right wing had hit the ground and the plane pinwheeled into the ground, ending as a crumpled ball against a barb wired fence.
 Big Bopper was thrown across the fence nearly a hundred feet, Buddy and Richie lay close to the wreckage, Peterson was pinned inside.
 All had died on impact.

 In the years afterwords, Jennings would write and record two songs about his good friend Buddy, and Tommy Allsup would be haunted by a coin flip he lost.

-Today is the 60th anniversary of that last flight.
-Rest in peace Buddy, Richie, J.P and Roger.
+Today was the 60th anniversary of that last flight.
+Rest in peace Buddy, Richie, J.P and Roger